 Internships in book and web production

-Electric Book Works is looking for one or more interns to join our production team for three months.
+Electric Book Works is on the lookout for interns who want to join our production team.
 We make books for thought-leading organisations, and publish them as beautiful print editions, websites, ebooks and apps.
 We’re known for being innovative, and for creating positive social change.

 You’d learn about our entire production process, and focus on digitising our clients’ content, working alongside senior team members to create finished books.
 You’d have a full, transparent view of an acclaimed and innovative publishing business.